liccium/liccium-chrome-extension/README.md

 > **This is the pre-release of the Liccium browser plugin and for testing purposes only!**

-By using our plugin, you agree to these Terms of Service.
+By using The plugin, you agree to these Terms of Service.
 Please read them carefully.

 ### Usage